Introduction

 Let’s try creating line features for each route in our dataset.

-1. First, we add a GTFS reader and select 3 feature types: routes, shapes and trips
+1. First, we add a GTFS reader and select 3 feature types: routes, shapes, and trips

-In the parameters of the FeatureMerger we can specify the attributes to join on (shape_id), and whether we want to join Attributes only, or Attributes and Geometry.
+In the parameters of the FeatureMerger, we can specify the attributes to join on (shape_id), and whether we want to join Attributes only, or Attributes and Geometry.
 We want both attributes and geometry.
 Note that ‘Process Duplicate Suppliers’ is also set to ‘Yes’.

-In 2017+, there is a workspace parameter that defines what action to take when FME encounters a rejected feature:
+Note there is a workspace parameter that defines what action to take when FME encounters a rejected feature:

-If ‘Process Duplicate Suppliers’ is set to ‘No’, duplicate suppliers will be treated as rejected features, and therefore the translation will terminate if ‘Rejected Feature Handling’ is set to ‘Terminate Translation’.
+If ‘Process Duplicate Suppliers’ is set to ‘No’, duplicate suppliers will be treated as rejected features, and therefore, the translation will terminate if ‘Rejected Feature Handling’ is set to ‘Terminate Translation’.
 We can either change this workspace parameter to ‘Continue Translation’, or we can set ‘Process Duplicate Suppliers’ to ‘Yes’.

 Let’s inspect the output from the FeatureMerger by adding an inspector transformer to the Merged port (alternatively, run the workspace with Full Inspection enabled and double click on the dark grey bubble with the feature count coming from the ‘Merged’ port):